maxwellito/zapper/README.md

 *Nobody knows.
 At ZAPPEЯ we care about your privacy and don't add analytics services to get stats about our users.
 Our hand crafted script use pure JavaScript from ES5 without extra library.*

+## Contribute

+Improvements and crazy ideas are welcome.

+Be aware the injected script will remain non-uglified and with comments.
+Any developer should be able to read and understand the code they inject in their webpage.